Willian (footballer, born 1988): Personal life

-Willian is Afro-Brazilian and is married to Vanessa Martins.
+Willian is married to Vanessa Martins.
 They have twin daughters, Valentina and Manuella.
 Like many Brazilian footballers, Willian is a devout Christian.

 In April 2016, Willian was named in the Panama Papers.

 On 13 October 2016, Willian's mother, Dona Zezé, died at the age of 57.
-During the game against the Premier League champions, Leicester City, his teammates Diego Costa and Eden Hazard dedicated their goals to Willian and his mother.
-Along with his teammates, his manager, Antonio Conte, also dedicated their victory to Willian and his family.
+During the game against Premier League champions Leicester City, his teammates Diego Costa and Eden Hazard dedicated their goals to Willian and his mother.
+Chelsea manager, Antonio Conte, also dedicated the victory to Willian and his family.

 In 2018, Willian and his teammate David Luiz acquired Babbo, an Italian restaurant located in Mayfair, London.